ga-wdi-curriculum/git-branching/readme.md

 ### We Do: Branching, Merging, and PRs (10 min)

-Many OSS projects request that you create pull requests from a non-master branch.
+Many open-source software (OSS) projects request that you create pull requests from a non-master branch.

 1. Fork and Clone https://github.com/ga-wdi-exercises/git-tricks.
 2. Create and switch to a branch called `<your_name>_suggestion`.